rmmo14/reading-notes/class-02.md

 **Truthy** values are treated as if they are true.
 If it is not falsy then it can be treated as if it were true.
 Truthy values can be treated as the number 1.

 Logical operators are processed left to right.
-They short-circuit as soon as they have a result and re
+They short-circuit as soon as they have a result and return the value that stopped the processing.